hazelcast/hazelcast/CONTRIBUTING.md

 It makes you feel good...

-### Issue Reports
+## Issue Reports
 Thanks for reporting your issue.
 Please share with us the following information, to help us resolve your issue quickly and efficiently.
-*	Hazelcast version that you are using  (e.g. 3.4  also specify minor release or latest snapshot)
+*	Hazelcast version that you use (e.g. 3.4, also specify whether it is a minor release or the latest snapshot).
-2. Cluster Size (number of Hazelcast member nodes)
+2. Cluster size, i.e. the number of Hazelcast cluster members.
-3. Number of Clients
+3. Number of the clients.
-4. Version of Java (also JVM parameters can be added)
+4. Version of Java.
+It is also helpful to mention the JVM parameters.
-5. Operating System (for Linux kernel version will be helpful)
+5. Operating system.
+If it is Linux, kernel version is helpful.
-6. Logs and Stack Traces (if available)
+6. Logs and stack traces, if available.
-7. Steps to reproduce  (detailed description of steps to reproduce your issue)
+7. Detailed description of the steps to reproduce your issue.
-8. Unit Test with hazelcast.xml file (if you can include a unit test which reproduces your issue, we would be grateful)
+8. Unit test with the `hazelcast.xml` file.
+If you could include a unit test which reproduces your issue, we would be grateful.
-9. Integration module versions if available (e.g. tomcat , jetty, spring , hibernate) with Detailed configuration information (web.xml, hibernate configuration, spring context.xml etc.)
+9. If available, integration module versions (e.g. Tomcat, Jetty, Spring, Hibernate).
+Also, include their  detailed configuration information such as `web.xml`, Hibernate configuration and `context.xml` for Spring.

-### Pull Requests
+## Pull Requests
-Thanks for creating pull request.
+Thanks for creating your pull request (PR).
-*	Contributions are submitted, reviewed, and accepted using GitHub pull requests.
+*	Contributions are submitted, reviewed, and accepted using the pull requests on GitHub.
-2. In order to merge your pull request, please sing [Contributor Agreement Form].
+2. In order to merge your PR, please sign the [Contributor Agreement Form].
-3. Try to make clean commits that are easily readable (including descriptive commit messages)
+3. Try to make clean commits that are easily readable (including descriptive commit messages).
-4. The latest changes are in the master branch.
+4. The latest changes are in the **master** branch.
-5. Run "mvn clean validate -Pcheckstyle" from terminal before you push, if you get a checkstyle error please fix them to can be merge your PR.
+5. Before your push, run the command `mvn clean validate -Pcheckstyle` at your terminal and fix the checkstyle errors (if any).
+Push your PR that is free of checkstyle errors.
-6. Run "mvn clean install -PfindBugs" from terminal before you push, if you get a findbugs error please fix them to can be merge your PR.
+6. Before your push, run the command `mvn clean install -PfindBugs` at your terminal and fix the findbugs errors (if any).
+Push your PR that is free of findbugs errors.
-7. Please keep pull requests as small as possible.
+7. Please keep your PRs as small as possible, i.e. if you plan to perform a huge change, do not submit a single and large PR for it.
-8. If you are submitting a pull request as a solution to specific issue, please don't forget to mention the issue number either in the pull request description or in commit message.
+8. If you submit a PR as the solution to a specific issue, please mention the issue number either in the PR description or commit message.

 [Contributor Agreement Form]:https://hazelcast.atlassian.net/wiki/display/COM/Hazelcast+Contributor+Agreement